Abdul-Moeed-Saqib/findthatpc/README.md

 ---

-**Acknowledgments**: This project is continually evolving, and we appreciate the support and input from our tech community.
+**Acknowledgments**: This project is continually evolving, and we appreciate the support.

 *Thank you for using FindThatPC.AI!*